sunabozu/feathers-docs/rest/readme.md

 We will have to provide our own body parser middleware (here the standard [Express 4 body-parser](https://github.com/expressjs/body-parser)) to make REST `.create`, `.update` and `.patch` calls parse the data in the HTTP body.

+> **
-> **ProTip:** The body-parser middleware has to be registered _before_ any service.
+:** The body-parser middleware has to be registered _before_ any service.
 Otherwise the service method will throw a `No data provided` or `First parameter for 'create' must be an object` error.

 If you would like to add other middleware _before_ the REST handler, simply call `app.use(middleware)` before registering any services.
 The following example creates a messages service that can save a new message and return all messages: